tModLoader/tModLoader/PortingNotes_1.4.5.md

 - CombinedHooks.CanHitNPCWithProj patches might need to be reworked, it seems like they should be able to be simplified
 - Whip tag damage changed.
 Player.TagEffectState.
 Need to reapply "float num13 = ProjectileID.Sets.SummonTagDamageMultiplier[type];" patch somewhere.
 - Looks like we might want to split out the collision hitbox modification from TileCollideStyle.
 There is a new Projectile.GetCollisionParams method.
-- Biome conversion patches will need to be fixed, or maybe the vanilla changes will make it much easier to implement.
-Projectile, WorldGen
 - Double check new DoScrollingInInventory logic against PlayerInput.MouseInModdedUI
 - Patches checking ActiveWorldFileData being null and initializing it might be superfluous now.
 Seems like there were some vanilla changes.
 - MapRenderer class now contains what was Main.mapSectionTexture and mapTarget.
 Most static fields there should probably be public.